Alarms and System Status - A

 The recommended severity level follows the **“Maintenance Required” classification** as defined in the **NAMUR NE107** standard.

-When Alarm - C is active, the **LCD backlight remains solid red**, alerting the user to perform **preventive or corrective maintenance**.
+When Alarm C is active, the main screen LCD backlight turns **solid red**, prompting the user to perform **preventive or corrective maintenance**.

 {% hint style="info" %}